shukriadams/micVolume/README.md

     audioPoll.stop(succesCallback, errorCallback);

-In all cases, errorCallback passes back an object that contains an error message.
+In all cases, errorCallback passes back either an error message string or object with an error message string in it.